The Ultimate Guide to Port Barton

 Coconutz Tours Island Hopping

-The number one thing to do in Port Barton is an island hopping boat trip.
-Through some research we decided to contact Bianca of the highly rated Coconutz tours for our island hopping and snorkelling adventure.
+The number one thing to do in Port Barton is an island-hopping boat trip, so we couldn’t leave it out of our guide to Port Barton.
+Through some research, we decided to contact Bianca of the highly-rated Coconutz Tours for our island hopping and snorkelling adventure.
 There are plenty of tour companies on the beach offering similar tours but we believe this company is an absolute must!

-Coco and Bianca took us on a reverse tour of the islands and snorkelling spots (not following the main ‘clockwise’ route with other boats).
-This meant we had most spots and beaches to ourselves the whole time, a fantastic fresh seafood and chicken bbq lunch was provided.
+Coco and Bianca took us on a reverse tour of the islands and snorkelling spots (not following the main ‘clockwise’ route some other boats take).
+This meant we had most spots and beaches to ourselves the whole time, and a fantastic fresh seafood and chicken BBQ lunch was provided.
 Our highlight was snorkelling with Turtles away from the crowds.
-Coco and Bianca pride themselves on offering the best tour in Port Barton by offering something that is tailor made.
-You travel where ever the other boats are not so you get a very special and unique experience.
+Coco and Bianca pride themselves on offering the best tour in Port Barton by offering something that is tailor-made.
+You travel wherever the other boats are not so you get a very special and unique experience.
+The tour costs 1500 pesos (plus a 200 pesos eco card fee).

 Another Filipino favourite…Rum was provided which made you feel just like Jack Sparrow sailing the tropical seas.
 A nice touch which added to the great day out.
 FYI a bottle of rum in the Philippines is insanely cheap – think a couple of dollars for a litre!